Payments in the United States: An in-depth guide

 3. Simplify the checkout process

 Expanding your business into the United States can open up a broad market.
-As the world’s largest economy, the US recorded ecommerce revenue totaling $905 billion USD in 2022.
+As the world’s largest economy, the US recorded ecommerce sales of $302.3 billion in the first quarter of 2026 alone.
 However, there are a diversity of payment options in the US to consider, as well as security concerns, regulatory compliance, and the intricacies of handling international payments.
-But these challenges also offer businesses opportunities to create highly competitive, refined experiences that reflect the way customers prefer to pay.
+These challenges also offer businesses opportunities to create highly competitive, refined experiences that reflect the way customers prefer to pay.

 • Investing in expansive security protocols